MicrosoftDocs/dynamics-365-fraud-protection/content/metering.md

 # Assessment usage and metering

 When you purchase Microsoft Dynamics 365 Fraud Protection, you're entitled to a specific number of "assessments" for one or more Fraud Protection capabilities.
-The **Metering** page provides an overview of your Fraud Protection usage.
+When you use Fraud Protection, your usage is "metered" and the **Subscription** page provides an overview of your usage.
 For example, you can view statistics about different assessment API types, view trends of assessments that have been consumed for loss prevention reports over time, and filter your view to highlight the specific data and date ranges that you're interested in.
 The data on this page is updated every hour.
 You can use it to assess whether any adjustments are required to your Fraud Protection subscription.

-On the **Metering** page, the information is divided between two tabs:
+On the **Subscription** page, the information is divided between two tabs:

 - **Summary** – This tab shows a monthly comparison of the number of assessments that you've purchased and the number of assessments that you've used across different Fraud Protection capabilities (for example, loss prevention, purchase protection, and account protection).
 On this tab, you can view data across different subscription periods.
 - **Details** – This tab lets you dive deeper into your assessment usage data.
 You can select any date range and filter the data by different dimensions.